sahil199926/TRAVEL-PLANNER/README.md

 # ALGORITHMS
-dijkstra algorithm is used as a core algorith with some minor twiks wo meet the desirable output.
+dijkstra algorithm is used as a core algorithm with some minor tweaks to meet the desirable output.

 # WORKING
 just put your location followed by for friends location.